jiipeezz/Router-cfg-automation/thesis.md

     * 1.3 Goals of the study
 * 2 Router configuration
 	* 2.1 Configuration management
+	* 2.2 Configuration management systems
-	* 2.2 Web Scraping
+	* 2.3 Web Scraping
-	* 2.3 Command line configuration
+	* 2.4 Command line configuration
-	* 2.4 Data manipulation with Regular Expressions
-	* 2.5 Data conversion
 * 3 Current state
 	* The current process of router configuration
 	* The current process of updating Excel